 The building could be explored by architects at any time of day, allowing them to spot and fix architectural errors.
 Basically, picture The Sims with future actual buildings.
 Architectural plans had to be presented as flat paper drawings before this.
 Now, construction can begin even before the first brick is down.

 The military and police

-The use of 3D animation in training for the military and police reduce the threat of harm.
-The design of their machining and engineering may also be done by the military and police.
+The use of 3D animation in training for the military and police reduces the threat of harm.
+The design of their machining and engineering services may also be done by the military and police.
 Better machine performance results from this without the requirement for actual manufacturing testing.

 Even wider accessibility

 3D animation has become more widely available.
 This implies making it simpler and cheaper.
 As a result, there are many different types and degrees of difficulty for 3D tools available today.
 As a result, almost anyone with access to a computer and the internet may begin learning.